aniketsaste96/iNotebook/README.md

 ### `iNoteBook`
   #### Users can register and login
-  #### Users can create notes with description and tag also can perform CRUD.
+  #### Users can create notes with description and tag also perform CRUD.
   #### Front End linked with backend

 ### `Front End`